NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 ## Warm-up

 - Before we start with our activities, I will give some background information related to CPP.
 - Our goal today is to test the usability of the current version CPP.
-This is not a test of your abilities but rather what discover insights about our product.
+This is not a test of your abilities but rather discover insights about our product.
 - Now that we shared some context, we were wondering what is your occupation and how did you find about the family and friends launch?

 [Participant shares their occupation and reasons on why they are participating in the beta launch.]